Laravel Directory structure for beginners

 css/ and js/ – For custom styles and scripts.

-routes/
+๐ routes/

-๐This is where you define URLs for your app.
+This is where you define URLs for your app.

 web.php – For browser routes (like homepage, about page).